-As anticipated in the months to come, the global leader in carrier network technology, Huawei announced today that it will partner with Google to enable increased ease in mobile messaging for its huge global user base by strategically incorporating Android Messages (powered by RCS) in its Android smartphone.
+As anticipated in the months to come, the global leader in carrier network technology, Huawei, announced today that it would partner with Google to enable increased ease in mobile messaging for its huge global user base by strategically incorporating Android Messages (powered by RCS) in its Android smartphone.

 Huawei and Google together by forming this strategic partnership will provide consumers with the best global user experience on Huawei products with RCS and will enable carriers the ability to offer unique services through business messaging. – Richard Yu, CEO, Huawei’s Consumer Business Group

 Not only this, RCS messaging and Huawei are joining hands to help carriers speed up the deployment of RCS messaging across their networks through the Jibe RCS cloud and hub solution to all its current and prospective carrier partners, keeping in line with the integrated solution drive offered by the current infrastructure of Huawei.
 With Huawei being the 3rd largest smartphone maker in the world, this partnership is wonderful news for both the carrier partners and users alike, as the accelerated RCS services will draw more and more subscribers on board, expanding the RCS messaging user and carrier partner base smoothly.